WestleyK/drive-mounting-script/README.md

 # Simple script for mounting and un-mounting external drives

 A script that mounts and unmounts usb drives. <br>
-Made for and tested with raspberry pi. <br>
+Made for and tested with raspberry pi and ubuntu. <br>

 <br>